TUDelft-CITG/OpenCLSim/CONTRIBUTING.rst

    To get flake8 and tox, just pip install them into your virtualenv.

-6. The style of OpenClSim is according to Black.
+6. The style of OpenCLSim is according to Black.
 Format your code using Black witht the following lines of code::

     $ black openclsim